|

 Attitude and personality

-The Yorkie is an ideal house pet, and because she has modest exercise needs, fits well into apartment living.
+The Yorkie is an ideal house pet, as she has modest exercise needs, making her a good fit for apartment living.

-Kind, older kids may do well with her — but this tiny dog is fragile — and roughhousing can prove very dangerous, so this is not a breed I’d typically recommend for homes with small children.
+Kind, older kids may do well with her, but this tiny dog is fragile, and roughhousing can prove very dangerous.
+Therefore, this is not a breed I’d typically recommend for homes with small children.

 • Not good with kids